Music in Ealing – Unlocked!

 Spark!
 (Whole-Class Ensemble Tuition – WCET)

-This will continue to be provided for whole classes in key stage 2 and significantly subsidised by EMS – for details of school contributions for all EMS Services see the School Menu.
+This will continue to be provided for whole classes in key stage 2 and significantly subsidised by EMS.

 In accordance with government guidelines, there are factors to consider with regards to the group size, location of lesson and type of instrument taught.
-Brass and Woodwind instruments have specific considerations.
+In particular, special considerations apply for Brass & Woodwind instruments.

 Small Group Instrumental Tuition

-Our wide range of instruments will continue to be available – details on our website.
-In accordance with government guidelines there are factors to consider with regards to group size, location of lesson and type of instrument taught.
+Small Group tuition is also continuing.
+In accordance with government guidelines, there are factors to consider with regards to group size, location of lesson and type of instrument taught.

 Choirs and Ensembles